observeinc/terraform-provider-observe/.github/CONTRIBUTING.md

 ## Pull Requests

 To submit a change for consideration, [open a pull request](https://github.com/observeinc/terraform-provider-observe/compare).
+When updating your pull request, push a new commit.
+Do not rewrite history and force-push if you can avoid it, since this makes it impossible for reviewers to see what changed since their last review.

+Only the "squash" merge strategy is enabled for this repository, so every pull request will become a single commit upon merge, with the pull request title as the commit message.

 ## Releasing